 By default, HTTPS utilizes port 443 for secure communication, but it is possible to run SSL on a different port by establishing a binding for HTTPS on that specific port.
 However, it is crucial to consider the implications of not using the standard port, as it may lead to issues with client firewalls.
 Many corporate networks maintain limited open ports, such as 80 and 443, and connections to non-standard ports from clients are often rejected.
 Therefore, when configuring SSL on a different port, it is essential to ensure compatibility with the client's firewall settings to avoid connectivity problems.

-TCP port 443 is the default port used by HTTPS.
-If this port is blocked on any server or device from your computer to a given destination, such as www.Microsoft.com, your connection to any https site will fail and your browser will return an error message like "Secure Connection Failed" or "Page Cannot be Displayed" .
-However, the two most common locations for this failure are at your workstation or router.
-Moreover, if you can access the html page at your root domain (say https://midomain.com/), but pages in a directory like https://midomain.com/ give you a 404 Not Found" error for pages within a specific directory, it suggests that there might be an issue with the specific directory or its configuration.
+TCP port 443 serves as the default port for HTTPS, and if it is blocked on any server or device along the connection path, such as www.Microsoft.com, your access to any HTTPS site will fail, leading your browser to display error messages like "Secure Connection Failed" or "Page Cannot be Displayed."
+The most prevalent locations for encountering this issue are often at your workstation or router.
+Additionally, if you can successfully access the HTML page at your root domain (e.g., https://midomain.com/), but encounter a "404 Not Found" error for pages within a specific directory, it suggests that there might be an issue with the specific directory or its configuration.

 It's crucial to resolve the error on Port 443 promptly, as it may affect the secure communication between clients and the server.
 Ensuring a valid and properly configured SSL certificate is essential to maintaining a secure and reliable HTTPS connection.